What to expect if you make a complaint to us

 - Do you have other appeal rights?
 We will advise if your matter can be taken to other agencies, such as the Queensland Civil and Administrative Tribunal or Magistrates Court, or managed by another complaint handling organisation.

 - Have you given us enough information about your complaint?
 We may need to ask for further information from you or the organisation involved.

 Our assessment will take about 10 days to complete and we will let you know the outcome.

 Investigating your complaint

 If we decide that your complaint should be investigated, it will be given to one of our investigators.

-The investigator will look at all the information provided by you and the organisation involved and assess:
+The investigator may need to request information from the organisation involved.
+They will then look at all the information provided by you and the organisation and assess:

 - the impact of the organisation's decision or action

 - whether the organisation's decision was lawful, fair and reasonable

 - the outcome you want